TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 ## SETUP External USB disk (10 minutes):

-First I removed all the partitions in windows, as I'm a very beginner in Linux (PI OS), and set the drive as GPT.
-Then Connect to your PI5 with Putty or something else.
+Connect to your PI5 with Putty or something else.
 Then run these commands in the terminal.

 List out disk info